dotnet/docs/docs/machine-learning/tutorials/sentiment-analysis.md

     In Solution Explorer, right-click on your project and select **Manage NuGet Packages**.
 Choose "nuget.org" as the Package source, select the Browse tab, search for **Microsoft.ML**, select that package in the list, and select the **Install** button.
 Select the **OK** button on the **Preview Changes** dialog and then select the **I Accept** button on the **License Acceptance** dialog if you agree with the license terms for the packages listed.

-4. Download [The UCI Sentiment Labeled Sentences dataset zip file (see citations in the following note)](https://archive.ics.uci.edu/ml/machine-learning-databases/00331/sentiment%20labelled%20sentences.zip), and unzip into the *data* directory you created.
+4. Download [The UCI Sentiment Labeled Sentences dataset zip file (see citations in the following note)](https://archive.ics.uci.edu/ml/machine-learning-databases/00331/sentiment%20labelled%20sentences.zip), and unzip into the *Data* directory you created.

 > [!NOTE]
 > The datasets this tutorial uses are from the 'From Group to Individual Labels using Deep Features', Kotzias et. al,.
 KDD 2015, and hosted at the UCI Machine Learning Repository - Dua, D. and Karra Taniskidou, E. (2017).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 Irvine, CA: University of California, School of Information and Computer Science.